 Ms. McGillycuddy has worked in medical school admissions for years and has seen many types of people decide to pursue an M.D., including those already working in healthcare-oriented careers.

-“Over the years I have seen many medical students change career paths,” she said.
-“Some were teachers, police officers, personal trainers, nurses and so on.
+“Over the years I have seen many medical students change career paths.
+Some were teachers, police officers, personal trainers, nurses and so on.
 I think it is quite admirable when someone can make a career change and fulfill their passion.
 In fact, students who have done this tend to be far more driven, mature and successful.
 If when you wake up in the morning you are not excited, and if at the end of your day you do not feel fulfilled then make that change, make it happen and go after what is meant to be yours,” Ms. McGillycuddy said.

 Older students already working in health-related careers often make a smooth transition to medical school, Dr. Mungli said.

-“I have seen many nontraditional medical students with paramedical experiences like nursing, laboratory technology, emergency medicine, medical research, and other allied health sciences,” he said.
-“These students are already exposed to various medical concepts and terminologies.
+“I have seen many nontraditional medical students with paramedical experiences like nursing, laboratory technology, emergency medicine, medical research, and other allied health sciences.
+These students are already exposed to various medical concepts and terminologies.
 They have an experience of working with physicians and paramedics.
-These experiences will help them to understand medical concepts in a much better way because they can start to correlate things they learn in medical school with the experience that they have had before.”
+These experiences will help them to understand medical concepts in a much better way because they can start to correlate things they learn in medical school with the experiences that they have had before.”

 “This is so important because if you have students from all different backgrounds then their base level of knowledge will be different from other students,” the article said.
 “Also, the way that people think is based on their environment, educational background, and so much more.
 The more ‘types’ of students there are, the more varied the discussion.
 Discussion is a vital part of the medical school experience because there are sessions in which you sit with your fellow peers in small groups and discuss ways to take care of a made-up patient.”